FBI says "no specific or credible information" tying terrorism to Baltimore bridge collapse

 The bridge spans 1.6 miles across the Patapsco River in the Port of Baltimore and was built in the 1970s.
 The bridge gets its name from Francis Scott Key, the author of "The Star-Spangled Banner."

-President Biden convened senior members of his team for a briefing on the response to the collapse of the bridge, and directed them to make sure all federal resources are available, the White House said.
-The president will continue to be updated throughout the day, and updated the nation from remarks at the White House shortly before 1 p.m.
+President Biden, who said he plans to visit Baltimore as soon as he can, wants the federal government to pay for the entire cost of the bridge's reconstruction, no small bill.

-"I told them we're going to send all the federal resources they need as we respond to this emergency.
-I mean all the federal resources," the president said from the White House.
-"And we're going to rebuild that port together.
-Everything so far indicates that this was a terrible accident."
+"It is my intention that the federal government will pay for the entire cost of reconstructing that bridge, and I expect the Congress to support my effort," the president said in remarks from the White House shortly before 1 p.m.

-"To the people of Baltimore, I want to say, we're with you," the president continued.
+"To the people of Baltimore, I want to say, we're with you," the president also said.
 "We're going to stay with you as long as it takes."

 Tuesday's collapse came after the Singapore-flagged cargo vessel "lost propulsion" and hit a supporting tower of the bridge, according to an unclassified Cybersecurity and Infrastructure Security Agency memo reviewed by CBS News and confirmed by a law enforcement official.